Pokémon Unite: Some Pokémon are much better than others

 Pokémon Unite is all about defeating opponents and scoring points to win.
-Pokémon have one of three different roles: Attacker, All-Rounder, Speedster, Defender, or Supporter.
-However, some Pokémon are far better than others.
-If you want to get ahead, you'll want to use the best Pokémon for the job.
+Pokémon have one of five different roles: Attacker, All-Rounder, Speedster, Defender, or Supporter.
+Regardless of if you're playing on Nintendo Switch, iPhone or Android, you'll need to use the best Pokémon for the job if you want to get ahead.
 We've sorted all Pokemon into tier lists.
-The first list includes all Pokémon, and then the following lists are broken up by Battle type.
+The first list includes all Pokémon and then the following lists are broken up by Battle type.

 Make sure you pair the best Pokémon with the best items from the Held Items tier list to make them even stronger.
-If you're looking for more fun games to play, check out all Pokémon games on Nintendo Switch.
+All of the strategizing mixed with simplicity really makes this one of the best Pokémon games out there right now.

-Note: This list has been updated based on user feedback and the addition of Blastoise, Gardevoir, and Blissey.
+Note: This list has been updated based on user feedback and the addition of Blastoise, Gardevoir, Blissey, Decidueye, Tsareena, Dragonite, and Trevenant.

 Pokémon Unite Tier list